What is tardive dyskinesia?

-- tardive – delayed or appearing late (because it’s a side effect that usually doesn’t appear until after you've been taking medication for a while)
+- ‘Tardive’ means delayed or appearing late (because it usually only develops after you’ve been taking medication for at least a few months and sometimes years).

 It started with uncontrollably blinking and stretching my nose/top lip.
 I remember myself and my close family being quite confused as to why I was doing it!